Gujranwala District: History

 Eminabad and Hafizabad were the chief towns (the latter now part of a separate district), while the country was divided into six well-tilled parganas.
 But before the end of the Islamic period the tract was mysteriously depopulated.
 The tribes at present occupying the District are all immigrants of recent date, and before their advent the whole region seems for a time to have been almost entirely abandoned.
 The only plausible conjecture to account for this sudden and disastrous change is that it resulted from the constant wars by which the Punjab was convulsed during the last years of Mughal Imperial rule.

 After the decline of the Mughal Empire following Aurangzeb's death in 1707, the Afsharids in 1739 under their powerful Turko-Iranian conqueror Nadir Shah destroyed what remained of the once powerful Mughal Empire.
 Between 1747 and 1772 the Durrani Afghans of Ahmad Shah Abdali and the Sikh Misls vied for control of the region following the power vacuum left by the Mughals.
+The area was under the control of the Durrani Empire for a short period of time.
 Eventually the Sikh Sukerchakia Misl of Charat Singh won out and occupied the area of Gujranwala making it his new capital.

+Chattha State (1750 - 1797)

+The Chatthas under their leader Nur Muhammad Chattha declared independence from Mughal Empire in 1750 and formed the Chattha State.
+After Pir Muhammad Chattha's death his son Ghulam Muhammad Chattha inherited the Chattha state and the hatred of Sukerchakias.
+The rivalry was passed down to Mahan Singh and Ghulam Muhammad Chattha.

+Under his leadership the Chathas gained several successes over the Sikhs, and it at one time looked as if the progress of the Sikh arms had been arrested and their dominion in the Doab annihilated.

+Chattha State was annexed when Jan Muhammad Chattha was killed in a siege led by Ranjit Singh when the latter recovered the lost Chattha state with Afghan aid.

-Punjabi Muslim Chathas (Jats) and Bhattis (Rajputs) maintained a sturdy independence.
-In the end, however, the Sukerchakia misl succeeded in bringing both under its power.
-Maha Singh’s son Ranjit Singh, founder of the Sikh Empire, was born in Gujranwala.
+Bhattis (Rajputs) maintained a sturdy independence.
+In the end, however, the Sukerchakia misl succeeded in bringing them under its power.
+Maha Singh's son Ranjit Singh, founder of the Sikh Empire, was born in Gujranwala.
+Gujranwala was the capital of the Sukerchakia Misl hence many important personalities of the Sikh Empire were born here such as Ranjit Singh and his most famous general Hari Singh Nalwa.